harish-515/Python-Projects/FlaskWebApp/Readme.md

                          |----|----------- Our application main python script name
                               |----------- Our application app variable name
       3. runtime.txt
         mention the python version on which the heroku should deploy the application

+  heroku git:remote --app "appname"